Ageing: Natural Support

-While you may feel that having a few drinks makes you feel better in the short term, the World Health Organisation claims there’s evidence to suggest that alcohol plays a contributing role in the development of depression.
-So stick within sensible drinking limits set by the government: no more than 14 units a week for both men and women spread over at least three days (find out more about alcohol units at drinkaware.co.uk).
+While you may feel that having a few drinks makes you feel better in the short term, the Drinkaware campaign suggests people who drink heavily and regularly are likely to develop some symptoms of depression (x).
+So stick within sensible drinking limits set by the government: no more than 14 units a week for both men and women spread evenly over at least three days (find out more about alcohol units at drinkaware.co.uk).

 Natural support for ageing

 While they may not help you turn back the clock, several natural supplement may support you as you get older and help to make the ageing process a positive one.

 It’s widely accepted that collagen production in the body slows down as you get older – and since collagen is the substance that gives your skin structure, this explains why older skin tends to be less firm than that of a young person.
 Substances called anthocyanidins – powerful antioxidants belonging to the flavonoids family of plant chemicals – are thought to help increase the amount of vitamin C in your body as well as strengthen collagen.
 They may also boost the production of elastin, a substance that gives skin its elasticity.
 Anthocyanidins are found in the skin of dark and richly coloured fruit including blueberries, blackberries, raspberries and red grapes (the flavonoids are the pigments that give these fruits their distinctive colour).
 You can also boost your anthocyanidin intake by taking a nutritional supplement.